Dimserene/Dimserenes-Modpack/README.md

 ## How to Install

-  (Windows) Download the __setup.bat__ and put it wherever you want, and run it. the mods will be automatically downloaded and put into correct directory.
+  (Windows) Download the __setup.bat__ and put it wherever you want, and run it.
+The mods will be automatically downloaded and put into correct directory.

   Or